kapitanov/blog/content/posts/pacelc-theorem/index.md

 - The CAP theorem presents a binary choice between consistency and availability during partitions.
   We demonstrated a spectrum of trade-offs between consistency and latency in the absence of partitions.

-All of this leads us to the PACELS theorem:
+All of this leads us to the PACELC theorem:

 > In the presence of a network partition, a distributed system must choose between strong consistency and availability.
 > Else, when there is no network partition, a distributed system must choose between latency and the degree of consistency.